 Chronic pain is a type of pain that continues over time.
 It can last anywhere from 3 months or more to several years.
-Chronic pain may be caused by a certain health condition.
+Chronic pain may be caused by certain health conditions.
 It is more common in people who are older.

 Treatment of chronic pain usually involves medicines and therapy.
 Medicines used for chronic pain include pain relievers, antidepressants, and anticonvulsants.
 Different types of medicines help people who have different types of pain.
 You usually use long-acting medicines for constant pain.
 Short-acting medicines treat short-term, or acute, pain.